nickfrosty/solfate-cli/cli/README.md

 Default: `./program` - resolved to the current working directory

-#### Arguments
+#### Options

 `-d` _(optional)_ - (localnet only) auto deploy the program after each successful build

-> > > NOTE: When auto deploys are enabled, the CLI will also request periodic SOL airdrops to keep your balance high enough to continue to deploy your program.
+**NOTE:** When auto deploys are enabled, the CLI will also request periodic SOL airdrops to keep your balance high enough to continue to deploy your program.

 ### `set` :: set Solana network settings